jakemcc/jakemccrary.com/source/_posts/2020-09-25-creating-a-custom-kindle-dictionary.markdown

 Once it is on your Kindle, open it up and double check that the formatting is correct.
 Next, open the book you've made it for and try looking up a word.
-If the lookup fails or went to another dictionary, click the dictionary name in the pop-up to change your default dictionary to yours.
+If the lookup fails or uses another dictionary, click the dictionary name in the pop-up to change your default dictionary to yours.
 Now when you try to look up a word, your dictionary is searched first.

 The great thing is that if a word _isn't_ in your dictionary then the Kindle searches the other dictionaries[^2].